vishwaskapte/SingleResposibilityPrinciple/README.md

-**The Single Responsibility Principle (SRP) is one of the SOLID principles in object-oriented programming.
+<h3>**The Single Responsibility Principle (SRP) is one of the SOLID principles in object-oriented programming.
 It states that a class should have only one reason to change, meaning it should have only one responsibility.
-Here's an in-depth explanation of SRP with examples and best practices:**
+Here's an in-depth explanation of SRP with examples and best practices:**</h3>

 **Overview:**
 The Single Responsibility Principle is the "S" in SOLID, a set of principles designed to make software more maintainable and scalable.
 SRP encourages a clear and focused design, ensuring that each class or module has a well-defined responsibility.